Antarctic circles of latitude: 63rd parallel south

 The 63rd parallel south is a circle of latitude that is 63 degrees south of the Earth's equatorial plane.
 It crosses the Southern Ocean and Antarctica.

 At this latitude the sun is visible for 20 hours, 19 minutes during the December solstice and 4 hours, 42 minutes during the June solstice.
-If the latitude in the southern hemisphere is 63º26' or smaller, it is possible to view both astronomical dawn and dusk every day of the month of March.
+If the latitude in the southern hemisphere is 63°26' or smaller, it is possible to view both astronomical dawn and dusk every day of the month of March.

-Around the world

 Starting at the Prime Meridian and heading eastwards, the parallel 63° south passes through: